MewsSystems/gitbook-connector-api/use-cases/point-of-sale.md

 Traditionally, a Point of Sale system (POS) will send totals from the system to a room or reservation located inside the Property Management System (PMS).

 In Mews, all charges are posted directly to the billing tab of either customer profiles that are active and attached to a reservation (checked in) or profiles that are classified as `Paymaster`.
-Learn how customer profiles work in Mews by reading [this article](https://help.mews.com/en/articles/4245538-create-a-customer-profile) and learn more about managing items in their billing tab [here](https://intercom.help/mews-systems/en/articles/4245416-add-move-or-remove-items-from-open-bills).
 The items that are sent from the POS to Mews are called Orders.

 The receipts that have been finalized in the POS can be sent to Mews to allow for end of day balancing.
 In Mews, these are called Outlets.

 By default, only positive charges are allowed.
-Mews provides a guide for properties to follow before using a Point of Sale integration, which can be viewed [here](https://help.mewssystems.com/hc/en-us/articles/360002080037-Point-of-sale-integrations-for-Commander).
-Integration partners should confirm that each new property has completed the steps outlined in the article prior to onboarding the client to their system.

 ### Initial setup

 The integration should use the [Get all services](../operations/services.md#get-all-services) endpoint to retrieve all services the property has created in Mews which then could be correctly mapped with similar information in the POS.
 The `ServiceId` will need to be used in the API call.
 Point of sale systems should use non-Stay/Accommodation services and their relevant products.
-For a better understanding, please review our articles about [services](https://intercom.help/mews-systems/en/articles/4244364-understanding-services) and [products](https://intercom.help/mews-systems/en/articles/4244370-create-or-delete-a-product).

 [Get all resources](../operations/enterprises.md#get-all-resources) will retrieve the list of `ResourceId`s the property has setup in Mews.
 This endpoint will give the information needed to search for a specific room number in Mews.